Androgenesis: Obligate androgenesis

-Ploidy in androgenesis
+Ploidy

 Individuals produced through androgenesis can be either haploid or diploid (having one or two sets of chromosomes, respectively), depending on the species.
 Diploidy occurs through either the fusion of two haploid sperm cells or the duplication of chromosomes from one haploid sperm cell.
-In both cases the offspring experience a loss of genetic variation: individuals with the genome of 2 fused sperm cells will suffer from inbreeding depression, and individuals with the genome of a duplicated sperm will be fully homozygous.
-In species with male heterogamety (males have XY or XO chromosomes and females have XX, like in most mammals), the doubling of male chromosomes will cause all offspring to be female: if the sperm carries an X chromosome, the embryo must be XX, and if it carries a Y or O, the embryo will be YY or OO, and unviable.
-With sperm fusion, a quarter of fertilized eggs will be female (XX), half will be male (XO or XY), and a quarter will be non-viable (YY or OO).
+In both cases, the offspring experience a loss of genetic variation: individuals with the genome of 2 fused sperm cells will suffer from inbreeding depression, and individuals with the genome of a duplicated sperm cell will be fully homozygous.
+In species with male heterogamety (males have XY or XO chromosomes and females have XX, like in most mammals), the doubling of male chromosomes will cause all offspring to be female: if the sperm carries an X chromosome, the embryo must be XX, and if it carries a Y or O, the embryo will be YY or OO, and nonviable.
+With sperm fusion, a quarter of fertilized eggs will be female (XX), half will be male (XO or XY), and a quarter will be nonviable (YY or OO).

-Androgenesis is more common in haplo-diploid species, a species where sex is determined by ploidy, males generally develop from an unfertilized egg and females from a fertilized egg, than in diploid species (where all sexes are diploid).
-This is because with haplo-diploids, there is no requirement of the doubling of chromosomes from a haploid gamete, so theno embryos are lost due to YY or OO chromosomes.
+Androgenesis is more common in haplodiploid species, (where sex is determined by ploidy such that males generally develop from an unfertilized egg and females from a fertilized egg), than in diploid species (where all sexes are diploid).
+This is because with haplodiploids, there is no requirement of the doubling of chromosomes from a haploid gamete, so no embryos are lost due to YY or OO chromosomes.

+Xenoparous reproduction

+The harvester ant Messor ibericus lays eggs of two species.
+The females require sperm of a different species, M. structor, to create workers, obtaining the males by obligate inter-species cloning.
+A female M. ibericus therefore produces males of two species, differing both genomically and morphologically.
+The mother's genome is purely M. ibericus.
+A 2025 study in Nature states that this implies male clonality, i.e. androgenesis.
+Sperm of both species were recovered from a queen's spermatheca.
+Mitochondria were all of the maternal type; the mismatch with the maternal nuclear genome is not found in M. structor colonies.
+The study suggests that this xenoparous system evolved some 5 million years ago, starting as sexual parasitism.
+The evolutionary scenario proposed is that initially, M. ibericus queens mated with and used the sperm from M. structor males.
+Later, M. ibericus queens acquired the ability to produce a clone of M. structor males inside M. ibericus colonies.

-Androgenesis in non-gonochoristic species
+In non-gonochoristic species

-Androgenesis is more likely to persist in hermaphrodites than in species with two distinct sexes (gonochorists) because all individuals have the ability to produce ovum, so the spread of androgenesis-promoting alleles causing egg-producers to become scare is not an issue.
+Androgenesis is more likely to persist in hermaphrodites than in species with two distinct sexes (gonochorists) because all individuals have the ability to produce ova, so the spread of androgenesis-promoting alleles causing egg-producers to become scarce is not an issue.
 Androgenesis is also seen more frequently in species that already have uncommon modes of reproduction such as hybridogenesis and parthenogenesis, and is sometimes seen in interspecies hybridization.